Liyulingyue/DocsCodes/CAPItools/pytools/cn/paddle/phi/api/include/tensor/Tensor.rst

 int64_t numel ( ) const ;
 '''''''''''
- @brief Return the number of elements of Tensor. @return int64_t
+Return the number of elements of Tensor.

 **返回**
 '''''''''''
 int64_t

 int64_t size ( ) const ;
 '''''''''''
- @brief Get the size of current tensor.
+Get the size of current tensor.
 The compatible method of `Tensor::numel()`.
-This is a deprecated method and may be removed in the future! @return int64_t
+This is a deprecated method and may be removed in the future!

 **返回**
 '''''''''''
 int64_t

 const phi::DDim & dims ( ) const ;
 '''''''''''
- @brief Return the dimensions of Tensor. @return phi::DDim
+Return the dimensions of Tensor.

 **返回**
 '''''''''''
 phi::DDim

 std::vector<int64_t> shape ( ) const ;
 '''''''''''
- @brief Return the shape (dimensions) of Tensor.
+Return the shape (dimensions) of Tensor.
 The compatible method of `Tensor::dims()`.
-This is a deprecated method and may be removed in the future! @return std::vector<int64_t>
+This is a deprecated method and may be removed in the future!

 **返回**
 '''''''''''
 std::vector<int64_t>

 void reshape ( const std::vector<int64_t> & shape ) ;
 '''''''''''
- @brief Reset the shape of the tensor. @note: This method means Reset the shape of the tensor, and must be called before calling mutable_data() or copy_to(const Place& place), this is not a standard definition of reshape behavior, so we will deprecated this feature in the future. @param shape
+Reset the shape of the tensor.

 **参数**
 '''''''''''
-	- **shape** (const std::vector<int64_t>&)
+	- **shape** (const std::vector<int64_t>&) - shape

 DataType dtype ( ) const ;
 '''''''''''
- @brief Return the data type of Tensor. @return DataType
+Return the data type of Tensor.

 **返回**
 '''''''''''
 DataType

 DataType type ( ) const ;
 '''''''''''
- @brief Return the data type of Tensor.
+Return the data type of Tensor.
 The compatible method of `Tensor::dtype()`.
-This is a deprecated method and may be removed in the future! @return DataType
+This is a deprecated method and may be removed in the future!

 **返回**
 '''''''''''
 DataType

 phi::DataLayout layout ( ) const ;
 '''''''''''
- @brief Return the layout of Tensor. @return DataLayout
+Return the layout of Tensor.

 **返回**
 '''''''''''
-phi::DataLayout
+DataLayout

 bool is_dense_tensor ( ) const ;
 '''''''''''
- @brief Determine whether tensor is DenseTensor @return true @return false
+Determine whether tensor is DenseTensor

 **返回**
 '''''''''''
-bool
+false

 bool is_selected_rows ( ) const ;
 '''''''''''
- @brief Determine whether tensor is SelectedRows @return true @return false
+Determine whether tensor is SelectedRows

 **返回**
 '''''''''''
-bool
+false

 bool is_sparse_coo_tensor ( ) const ;
 '''''''''''
- @brief Determine whether tensor is SparseCooTensor @return true @return false
+Determine whether tensor is SparseCooTensor

 **返回**
 '''''''''''
-bool
+false

 bool is_sparse_csr_tensor ( ) const ;
 '''''''''''
- @brief Determine whether tensor is SparseCsrTensor @return true @return false
+Determine whether tensor is SparseCsrTensor

 **返回**
 '''''''''''
-bool
+false

 bool is_string_tensor ( ) const ;
 '''''''''''
- @brief Determine whether tensor is StringTensor @return true @return false
+Determine whether tensor is StringTensor

 **返回**
 '''''''''''
-bool
+false

 const Place & place ( ) const ;
 '''''''''''
- @brief Return the place (device) of Tensor. @return Place
+Return the place (device) of Tensor.

 **返回**
 '''''''''''
 Place

 bool is_cpu ( ) const ;
 '''''''''''
- @brief Determine whether the tensor device is CPU @return true @return false
+Determine whether the tensor device is CPU

 **返回**
 '''''''''''
-bool
+false

 bool is_gpu ( ) const ;
 '''''''''''
- @brief Determine whether the tensor device is GPU @return true @return false
+Determine whether the tensor device is GPU

 **返回**
 '''''''''''
-bool
+false

 bool is_gpu_pinned ( ) const ;
 '''''''''''
- @brief Determine whether the tensor device is GPU_PINNED @return true @return false
+Determine whether the tensor device is GPU_PINNED

 **返回**
 '''''''''''
-bool
+false

 bool is_xpu ( ) const ;
 '''''''''''
- @brief Determine whether the tensor device is XPU @return true @return false
+Determine whether the tensor device is XPU

 **返回**
 '''''''''''
-bool
+false

 bool is_custom_device ( ) const ;
 '''''''''''
- @brief Determine whether the tensor device is CustomDevice @return true @return false
+Determine whether the tensor device is CustomDevice

 **返回**
 '''''''''''
-bool
+false

 T * mutable_data ( ) ;
 '''''''''''
- @brief Get the memory pointer in CPU or GPU with specific data type.
-It's usually used to get the output data pointer, same as the T* data(). @tparam T @return T*
+Get the memory pointer in CPU or GPU with specific data type.
+It's usually used to get the output data pointer, same as the T* data().

 **返回**
 '''''''''''
-T
+T*

 T * mutable_data ( const Place & place ) ;
 '''''''''''
- @brief Get the memory pointer in CPU or GPU with specific data type.
+Get the memory pointer in CPU or GPU with specific data type.
 It's usually used to get the output data pointer.
-This is a deprecated method and may be removed in the future! @tparam T @param place @return T*
+This is a deprecated method and may be removed in the future!

 **参数**
 '''''''''''